1 Put your complaint in writing

 The Financial Ombudsman Service (FOS) has confirmed that using a CMC doesn’t give you any more chance of success than if you complain yourself – which is easier than you think and it's free.

-If you must use a CMC make sure you use one that is regulated by the Ministry of Justice and steer clear of any that ask for fees up front.
+If you must use a CMC make sure you use one that is regulated by the Financial Conduct Authority (FCA) and steer clear of any that ask for fees up front.

-You can check if a firm is regulated by going to the Ministry of Justice website
+You can check if a firm is regulated by going to the FCA.

 4 Refer complaint to the FOS